vazp/Neighborhood-Map/README.md

 # Neighborhood Map App
 Full Stack Web Developer Nanodegree

-This project was made using HTML, CSS, Javascript, Firebase and the Google Maps, Wikipedia and Foursquare API's.
+This project was made using HTML, CSS, Bootstrap, Javascript, Knockout, Firebase and the Google Maps, Wikipedia and Foursquare API's.

 In order for the app to work correctly you need to replace the lines on *js/app.js* with your Foursquare client id and client secret that you can get [here](https://developer.foursquare.com/)